-One of the perks of having friends with diverse interest is when you get to share one of their dream adventures.
-I recently joined my friend on an 8 hour guided fly fishing trip.
+One of the perks of having friends with diverse interests is when you get to share one of their dream adventures.
+I recently joined my friend on an 8-hour guided fly-fishing trip.
 This experience was WAY out of my comfort zone.
 My friend and I both operate from different sides of appreciating nature.

 I’m a city girl at heart and enjoy the 80% city/20% country experience.
 She is an outdoors girl at heart and prefers to be with 80% country/20% city whenever she can.

 My favorite kind of natural experience is laying out beachside, so you can only imagine what my conversation was like when my friend’s husband called me with plans of surprising his wife with a guided fishing trip.
 That is a call my husband will probably never make.

 (They lived in Alaska for 3 years and really enjoyed fishing while living there.)

 The price was the same for 1 or 2 people and he thought it would be a fun girls trip because he couldn’t make it with their kids and work schedule.

 I was clueless, but up for the challenge.
 When I pictured fly fishing ..images of Brad Pitt from the movie “A River Runs Through It” came to mind in a stream.
 I honestly think my memory is only from watching the previews.

 He told me that we would be fishing off of a boat and the guide service would have everything we needed and show us what to do.
 That was a relief because I have never baited a hook and only caught a few crappie fish, which are really tiny, once in my life.

 What to Wear?

 I next asked the most important question for a girl who is trying fly fishing for the first time…”What kind of outfit do we wear?”
 I had temporarily forgotten that we wouldn’t be in the water and I was picturing wader gear that you see people fishing in.